jhrudden/MazeVisualizer/README.md

 # Maze Visualizer
-Build a React WebApp for visualizing maze building and solving algorithms.
+Built a React WebApp for visualizing maze building and solving algorithms.

 ## Functionalities